A flash fiction story by Brian Robinson.

 “Do you think then, that it is a fundamental law that ‘nothing’ can never exist in a physical universe?
 And perhaps the opposite is true, that no physical thing can ever enter the realm of ‘nothing’?
 For example, my spaceship could never get past the boundaries of our universe and out into the ‘nothingness’ beyond.”

-“Suppose the natural order of everything is ‘nothing’.
-There is no such thing as a physical universe.
+“Could the natural order of everything be ‘nothing’?
+Perhaps there is no such thing as a physical universe.
 Everything cancels out somehow.
 For all matter there is a corresponding amount of anti-matter; and for all forces there must exist equal and opposing forces.”

 “I think it would make things a lot easier to understand.
 The only problem is, we haven’t been able to find enough anti-matter in this universe to support that view.”

 “Yes I know, but let’s not forget, there may be other universes.
 These opposites do not have to exist in our universe.
 For example, there might be another universe that is the exact opposite to ours, an anti-matter universe with different and opposite forces.”

 “What about the properties of ‘nothing’?
 For example, could it act like a membrane containing a universe?”

 “Well, it would make practical sense if the universe was surrounded by a membrane.
 That would prevent it from mixing with other universes and from dissipating out into the ‘nothingness’ beyond.”

 “Do you think it is a mistake to think of ‘nothing’ as either infinite or finite.
-It could be that ‘nothing’ is paradoxical and both states of affairs exist?”
+It could be that ‘nothing’ is paradoxical and that both states of affairs exist simultaneously?”